Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

 The more you know about auto repair basics, the more likely you’ll be able to, head off repair problems.

-• Eyeballing the area around your vehicle
+• Eyeballing the area around your car.

-• Listening for strange noises
+• Listening for strange noises.

-• Noticing unusual odors
+• Noticing unusual odors.

 Looks Like Trouble

-You can identify fluids, by their color and consistency:
+You can identify fluids, by their color, and consistency:

 • Yellowish green, pastel blue or fluorescent orange colors, indicate an overheated engine.
 Or even an antifreeze leak caused by a bad hose, water pump or leaking radiator.